Skip to main content

 Theft and internal losses

-When losses repeat, adding someone at the door is not enough.
-Risk shelves, back-of-house movement, camera work and clear handover to the shift lead are addressed.
+When losses recur, simply adding someone at the door is not enough.
+Loss prevention starts with high-risk shelves, movement in back-of-house areas, the use of CCTV and clear information handover to the shift manager.

 Repeated incidents in a specific section

-If a problem keeps returning in one part of the store or around a certain type of goods, targeted supervision, event logging and evaluation are set up to decide whether uniformed security, discreet floor supervision or a regime adjustment will help.
+If a problem keeps recurring in one part of the store or around a certain type of goods, targeted supervision, incident logging and an assessment are introduced to determine whether visible security, a plain-clothes officer or a change to procedures will help.

 FAQ